 In Hong Kong, the Hong Kong Interbank Offered Rate (HIBOR) has been in place for many years and is still widely recognised by market participants as a credible and reliable benchmark.
 While the Hong Kong Dollar Overnight Index Average (HONIA) has been identified as an alternative to HIBOR, there is no plan to discontinue HIBOR.
-This multi-rate approach has also been adopted by many other jurisdictions.
+Similar multi-rate approaches have also been adopted by many other jurisdictions.

-The HKMA has launched a regular survey to monitor the banking sector’s exposures to LIBOR contracts.
-As of December 2020, there were HK$4.5 trillion of assets and HK$1.4 trillion of liabilities in the Hong Kong banking system referencing LIBOR, representing about 28% and 9% respectively of the banking system’s total assets and total liabilities denominated in foreign currencies.
-Additionally, there were derivatives contracts involving an aggregate amount of HK$30.7 trillion in notional value referencing LIBOR.
-27% of these LIBOR-linked assets and liabilities, and 9% of these derivatives contracts would mature after LIBOR’s cessation dates and did not have adequate fallback.
-These percentages decreased substantially in Q4 2020 following AIs’ adherence to ISDA’s IBOR Fallbacks Protocol and the announcement of the decision to continue to publish the main US dollar LIBOR settings for an additional 18 months after end-2021.
+The HKMA conducts a regular survey to monitor the banking sector’s exposures to LIBOR contracts.
+As of December 2022, there were HK$2.1 trillion of assets and HK$0.6 trillion of liabilities in the Hong Kong banking system referencing LIBOR, representing about 12% and 4% respectively of the banking system’s total assets and total liabilities denominated in foreign currencies.
+Additionally, there were derivatives contracts involving an aggregate amount of HK$21.1 trillion in notional value referencing LIBOR.
+24% of these LIBOR-linked assets and liabilities, and 1% of these derivatives contracts require remediation to incorporate adequate fallback or other transition arrangements.

 Hong Kong banking sector’s preparedness for LIBOR transition